-As a result, this technology allows complex geometries with superfine details from as little as 0.1 mm to be created in a simple and very safe process.
-As its name suggest, the XJet Carmel 1400 features a 1,400 square cm build tray, which is one of the industry’s largest and able to handle high-capacity production.
+As a result, this technology allows complex geometries with super fine details from as little as 0.1 mm to be created in a simple and very safe process.
+As its name suggests, the XJet Carmel 1400 features a 1,400 square cm build tray, which is one of the industry’s largest and able to handle high-capacity production.
 The XJet Carmel 1400 is highly suitable for a wide range of AM applications in diverse industries, from healthcare to manufacturing.

 “The cooperation with XJet is an exciting opportunity for us to expand our AM offering beyond metals and into ceramics,” said Andreas Berkau, Head of AM Service Europe, Oerlikon Business Unit (BU) AM.
 “With over 20 years in the industry, citim has established itself as a leading international supplier of AM parts that meets evolving industry needs and remains at the forefront of AM technology.
 This collaboration enables us to stay ahead of technology developments and maintain our technology leadership.”